Elizaveta74/playground/CSharp/Tutorials/ConsoleInputAndOutput.md

 # Strings, numbers and data input/output in C# console applications

+`By Rafael Osipov, Last Updated on Aug 12, 2023`

 ## Print to the console window

 To print something to the console window, you can use `Console.Write()` and `Console.WriteLine()` calls.